Unveiling the Cyclicity of Monodromic Tangential Singularities: Insights Beyond the Pseudo-Hopf Bifurcation: Abstract

 \section{Abstract}

-The cyclicity problem consists in estimating the number of limit cycles bifurcating from a monodromic singularity of planar vector fields and is usually addressed by means of Lyapunov coefficients.
-For nonsmooth systems, besides the limit cycles bifurcating by varying the Lyapunov coefficients, monodromic singularities lying on the switching curve can always be split apart generating, under suitable conditions, a sliding region and an extra limit cycle surrounding it.
-This bifurcation phenomenon is called pseudo-Hopf bifurcation and has been used to increase the lower bounds for the cyclicity of monodromic singularities in Filippov vector fields.
-In this paper, we aim to go beyond the pseudo-Hopf bifurcation by showing that the destruction of $(2k,2k)$-monodromic tangential singularities give birth to at least $k$ limit cycles surrounding sliding segments.
+The cyclicity problem, crucial in analyzing planar vector fields, consists in estimating the number of limit cycles emanating from monodromic singularities.
+Traditionally, this estimation relies on Lyapunov coefficients.
+However, in nonsmooth systems, besides the limit cycles bifurcating by varying the Lyapunov coefficients, monodromic singularities on the switching curve can always be split apart yielding, under suitable conditions, a sliding region and an additional limit cycle surrounding it.
+This bifurcation phenomenon, known as pseudo-Hopf bifurcation, has enhanced lower-bound cyclicity estimations for monodromic singularities in Filippov systems.
+In this study, we push beyond the pseudo-Hopf bifurcation, demonstrating that the destruction of $(2k,2k)$-monodromic tangential singularities yields at least $k$ limit cycles surrounding sliding segments.
+This new bifurcation phenomenon expands our understanding of limit cycle bifurcations in nonsmooth systems and, in addition to the theoretical significance, has practical relevance in various applied models involving switches and abrupt processes.